hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

-****Throughout the following sections the aim is to list differences between Red and Rebol and to provide a way for Rebol Guide examples to run in Red when there is an issue in Rebol/Red compatibility.****
+****This walk-through explores differences between Red and Rebol and attempts to provide ways to run the code examples in the Rebol/Core Guide where incompatibilities or typos arise.****

+Note:

-__****Not all examples are run-able in the Rebol guide, even by Rebol.
-They are examples as in, 'For example', or just to illustrate a point.****__
+__Not all examples are run-able in the Rebol guide, even by Rebol.
+Some examples are, 'For example', or just to illustrate a point.__

+***

 ## Rebol/Core    Chapter 3 - Quick Tour

 http://www.rebol.com/docs/core23/rebolcore-3.html

 ### 2.2 Times